ClareMSYanGit/addin-workshop/Lesson2.md

 Hints:

-- A function must be declared with "async" modifier if await is called inside.
+- A function must be declared with the "async" modifier if await is called inside.

-- await replaces the return and .then wrapper around the completion code.
+- "await" replaces the return and .then wrapper around the completion code.

-- All TypeScript types and libraries have already been included, check it out on the Libraries tab.
+- All TypeScript types and libraries have already been included, check them out on the Libraries tab.

 2.0.2 Make sure that the code runs successfully as it did in Lesson 1.

-Now let's switch gears, start with a new sample snippet and this time add some more realistic functionality.
+Now let's switch gears.
+Start with a new sample snippet and this time add some more realistic functionality.

 ## Setup

-2.1 Navigate and open the sample called "Copy and multiply values"
+2.1 Navigate and open the sample called "Copy and multiply values".

-Observation: you can see that this is a TypeScript example.
+Observation: You can see that this is a TypeScript example.
 Note the await/async pattern and how much more readable this is.

-2.2 Refresh the content in the Run pane and hit the "Add sample data" button to see data inserted into the sheet.
+2.2 Refresh the content in the Run pane and click the **Add sample data** button to see data inserted into the sheet.

-2.3 Switch to the Template tab to see the HTML which drives the UI
+2.3 Switch to the Template tab to see the HTML that drives the UI

 Observation: "Add sample data" is a button element with id="setup" and this is hooked up with the click handler called setup().

-2.4 Look at the code and study what each button's function is.

-Try the one labeled, "Multiply values using for loop".
+2.4 Look at the HTML code and study what each button's function is.
+Back in the **Run** pane, try the one labeled, "Multiply values using for loop".
 Pretty straight forward, right?

 Now add a button and handler to create a Grand Total under the Total Price column.
 For this, use the sum formula.